mojerinde/Rock-Paper-Scissors-SHOOT-/READ ME.md

 # Project Rock!
 Paper!
 Scissors!
 SHOOT!!
 ​
 Rock, Paper, Scissors is a hand games played between two people.
-Rock beats scissors, scissors beats paper by vutting it and papaer beats rock.
+Rock beats scissors, scissors beats paper by cutting it and papaer beats rock.
 Whenever one player wins, the other player loses.
 ​
 ## Getting Started
 ​